GuyRephaeli/UrbanSounds/README.md

 to run it one time on the entire dataset at the beginning and save the results in a folder next to the audio folder.
 The next part is creating the CNN to classify the spectrograms to the different classes.
 I chose to use a pretrained ResNet18, train it for 6 epochs with batches of size 8 just like the blog post.
 I had two main difference from the blog:
 1. Instead of using SGD with momentum and decreasing learning rate, I used ADAM with a constant learning rate.
+I wanted to use ADAM since I know it to be a very efficient optimizer that does not require a lot of tuning.
 2. Instead of training the weights for the entire network, I trained only the weights for the first and last layers.
+My intuition was that reducing the number of trained parameters might be good to reduce overfitting as shortening the sun time.

 ### Results
 Train Accuracy: `0.7079791973237144`